buerokratt/DMR.NET/docs/design-architecture-for-dmr-related-services.doc.md

 ## Requests by CentOps

-> **_TO CLARIFY:_** On this image, "_many optional_ Chatbots 1-N" and "_exactly one_ Chatbot" are making requests to CentOps.
-Both "Chatbots 1-N" and "Chatbot" should actually be treated the same way but as we treat "Chatbot" separately throughout this document, such difference is used.
+> <br>**_TO CLARIFY:_** On this image, "_many optional_ Chatbots 1-N" and "_exactly one_ Chatbot" are making requests to CentOps.
+Both "Chatbots 1-N" and "Chatbot" should actually be treated the same way but as we treat "Chatbot" separately throughout this document, such difference is used.<br><br>

 <br>